Errors and Omissions Insurance California

 According to the U.S. Small Business Administration (SBA) Office of Advocacy, as of 2019, there were 4 million small businesses in California.
 While they accounted for 99.8% of all the state’s businesses, these figures are steadily on the rise.

 Regardless of which industry you are in, the type of products you sell, or the nature of the services you provide, there are always possibilities to make mistakes.
 While you may have an excellent track record, all it takes is one error to bring a lawsuit against your business

 Therefore, in a highly competitive business environment, where clients are increasingly becoming more exacting in their demands, Errors and Omissions Insurance, which is also called Professional Liability Insurance, is needed to help small business owners to protect their future finances.
 Errors and Omissions Insurance covers your business against claims as a result of your negligent actions (errors) or inadequate services (omissions).

-What does Errors and Omissions Insurance cover
+What does Error and Omissions Insurance cover?

 In California, Error and Omissions Insurance covers a range of expenses, up to the limit specified in your insurance contract.
 It will help you save: